Dennitz/Dennitz.github.io/_drafts/2019-10-26-rails-remote-forms-with-turbolinks-and-stimulus.md

 </video>

 ## Remote Forms with Turbolinks
-When using Turbolinks, removing the page reload is as easy as removing `local: true`.
+When using Turbolinks, removing the page reload is as easy as removing `local: true` or adding `remote: true`, in case you are using the `form_tag` or `form_for` helper or `simple_form_for` with the `simple_form` gem.
 The form will then be submitted remotely and turbolinks will handle the redirect.

 In an example as simple as this one, this is probably the best way, as no further code changes are needed.
+But for each new message, the HTML for the complete page, including the new message, is sent from the server to the client.
+For a more complex page, sending just the parts that changed, in this case the new message, might be advantageous.

 ## Remote Forms with Stimulus
+With this approach, the controller will only return the rendered partial of the new message:
+{% highlight ruby linenos=table %}
+class MessagesController < ApplicationController def index
+    @messages = Message.all
+  end

+  def create
+    @message = Message.new(params.require(:message).permit(:content))
+    @message.save!
+    render @message
+  end
+end

+{% endhighlight %}
+app/controllers/messages_controller.rb
+{:.filename}

+Insertion of this partial has to be handeled manually, by listening to the `ajax:success` and `ajax:error` events.
+You could just write some jquery to do this, but I'm using Stimulus to keep everything nice and organized.
+The view file setup to use a Stimulus controller looks as follows:
 {% highlight eruby linenos=table %}
 <h1>Messages</h1>